afujimoto/CAMPHOR/README.md

 $ docker run --rm -it -v <path to output directory>:/out -v <path to input directory>:/input camphor sh CAMPHOR.sh /input/NA18943.chr22.sort_by_name.test.bam /input/NA18943.chr22.sort.test.bam /input/NA18943.chr22.sort.test.fastq /out/
 ```

-## Parameter setting in configuration file
+## Parameter settings in configuration file

 We consider the parameter set in the provided configuration appropriate for 20x coverage WGS data.
 If you would like to use different parameters, please make changes in the parm.config file.